Jul 22, 2025

 Was available even when you're not

-This isn't science fiction.
-It's called a virtual receptionist service, and it's helping thousands of small businesses capture every opportunity.
+This service is known as a virtual receptionist, and it is helping thousands of small businesses capture every opportunity.

 How Phone Answering Services Work